phel-lang/phel-lang.org/content/tutorials/exercises/functional-programming.md

 {% end %}

 {% question() %}
-Challenge! use the `reduce` function to combine a vector of maps like this:
+Create a function that combine a vector of maps like this:
 ```
 (combine [{:a 1 :b 2} {:c 3} {:d 4 :e 5}])
 ==> {:a 1 :b 2 :c 3 :d 4 :e 5}